An American Werewolf in London: Development

 John Landis came up with the story while he worked in Yugoslavia as a production assistant on the film Kelly's Heroes (1970).
 According to Landis, he and a Yugoslav member of the crew were driving in the back of a car on location when they came across a group of Romani people.
 The Romani people appeared to be performing rituals on a man being buried so that he would not "rise from the grave."

 Landis wrote the first draft of An American Werewolf in London in 1969 and shelved it for over a decade.
-Two years later, Landis wrote, directed, and starred in his debut film, Schlock, which developed a cult following.
+Two years later, Landis wrote, directed and starred in his debut film Schlock, which developed a cult following.
 Landis developed box-office status in Hollywood through the successful comedies, The Kentucky Fried Movie, Animal House and The Blues Brothers before securing $10 million financing from PolyGram Pictures for his werewolf film.
-Financiers believed that Landis's script was too frightening to be a comedy and too funny to be a horror film.
+Financiers believed that Landis' script was too frightening to be a comedy and too funny to be a horror film.
 Universal Studios execs were pressuring the director to cast Dan Aykroyd and John Belushi as David Kessler and Jack Goodman but Landis went with unknown actors instead.

 Filming

 Filming took place between February and March 1981 because director John Landis wanted the film to take place during poor weather.

-The moors were filmed around the Black Mountains in Wales, and East Proctor is in reality the tiny village of Crickadarn, about 6 mi southeast of Builth Wells off the A470.
+The moors were filmed around the Black Mountains in Wales and East Proctor is in reality the tiny village of Crickadarn, about 6 mi southeast of Builth Wells off the A470.
 The Angel of Death statue was a prop added for the film, but the red phone box is real, though the Welsh road signs were covered by a fake tree.
 The pub shown in the film known as the Slaughtered Lamb was actually a cottage located in Crickadarn, and the interior scenes were filmed in the Black Swan, Old Lane, Martyrs Green in Surrey.

 An American Werewolf in London was the first film allowed to shoot in Piccadilly Circus in 15 years.
 Landis accomplished this by inviting 300 members of Greater London's Metropolitan Police Service to a screening of his new film The Blues Brothers.
 The police were so impressed by his work that they granted the production a two-night filming permit between 1 and 4 a.m.
 Traffic was stopped only three times for two-minute increments to film the automobile stunts involving the double-decker bus.
 Other filming locations included Putney General Hospital, Chiswick Maternity Hospital, Redcliffe Square in Earl's Court, the area around Tower Bridge, South Kensington Underground station, Tottenham Court Road Underground station, London Zoo, Putney High Street, Belgravia, Hampstead and Southwark.
 Filming also took place at Twickenham Film Studios in Richmond Upon Thames.